Twisted Lattice Gauge Theory: Membrane Operators, Three-loop Braiding and Topological Charge: Conclusion

 There are several interesting directions along which to expand this work.
 The most obvious avenue is to consider non-Abelian groups.
 While we can construct the membrane operators for the flux tubes in such cases, it is more difficult to find a good basis for these membrane operators that respects their topological charge.
 In addition, when calculating the braiding relations of two flux tubes while linked to a third loop, we must account for both the conjugation of the flux labels of the two loops as well as the transformation of the charges attached to them.
 For non-Abelian groups, we know from the untwisted case that the membranes will be different before and after the two membranes intersect.
 This means that we need to be able to define the membrane operators near their boundaries, which we were able to avoid in the Abelian case.

 Another possibility would be to consider models with emergent fermions.
-While Dijkgraaf-Witten is conjectured to include all topological phases in 3+1d without emergent fermions, the model must be generalised somewhat to allow for such fermions \cite{Lan2019}.
-It is not immediately clear how such excitations could be constructed using ribbon and membrane operators in 3+1d.
+While Dijkgraaf-Witten is conjectured to include all topological phases in 3+1d without emergent fermions, the model must be generalized somewhat to allow for such fermions \cite{Lan2019}.
+There has already been significant study of such models via field theory \cite{Wang2019, Zhang2023a}, by adding terms that transmute the self-statistics of the emergent excitations.
+It is not immediately clear how such excitations could be constructed using ribbon and membrane operators in a 3+1d lattice model.